appatalks/chatgpt-html/README.md

 ![Screenshot_new](Screenshot_new.png)

-v.1.0.beta - Google Search Baby! use the keywork google or Google.
+v.1.0.beta - Google Search Baby! use the keyword google or Google.

 Has GPT-4 Support (Needs Testing)